How can I preach the truth and save souls

 To save souls by preaching the truth we must have the following qualities:

-- Know The Way or we will preach a false truth;
+- Know The Way or we will only preach a false truth;

-- Be growing in our personal faith–growing in virtues (patience, self-control, etc.)–towards maturity in the faith or we are really dead in our faith and can’t truly help anyone;
+- Be growing in our personal faith–growing in virtues (patience, self-control, understanding, etc.)–towards maturity in the faith (becoming like Jesus) or we are really dead in our faith and can’t truly help anyone;

 - Desire to preach, only to love God and fulfill His will for the salvation of souls or we will seek to do “good” but our intentions will actually be bad or we will omit doing good to please others and keep/win friends;

-- Truly love others, by being willing to suffer greatly, and forgive others when others treat us poorly, or we won’t love like Christ loves us but instead we will guide others away from God by our poor examples;
+- Truly love others, by being willing to suffer greatly, and forgive others when we are treated poorly, or we won’t love like Christ loves us but instead we will guide others away from God by our poor examples;

-- Be humble or our pride will blind us to what is truly good and we won’t know what to say or not say, or do or not do;
+- Be humble--know our great need for mercy or our pride will blind us to what is truly good.
+Then we won’t know what to say or not say, or do or not do;

-- Grateful for criticism or we won’t be able to grow ourselves and leave our sins so to come to truly preach perfectly;
+- Grateful for criticism or we won’t be able to grow ourselves and leave our sins so to come to truly preach perfectly since God uses other to enlighten us;

-- Have courage or our fears–especially of rejection and ridicule–will keep us from serving God the way God wills.
+- Have courage or our fears–especially of rejection, ridicule or humiliations–will keep us from serving God the way God wills.
 Then God’s plans to use us will be lost;

 - Endure under tribulation or we won’t persevere under trial, loving the cross, and we will suffer despair and run from our suffering, not rejoice in it;

-- Be a person of great humble prayer or our preaching will simply be ineffective, since for the devil to be combated, prayer (grace) must be accompanied with preaching;
+- Be a person of great humble prayer or our preaching will simply be ineffective, since the devil is combated by grace, which comes from our humble prayers for the souls of God’s children.

 - Love of the cross (desire to do penance for our and other’s sins) or our preaching will be in vain as the devil will do all he can to keep the ones we preach to from hearing and/or having the strength to change (from a lack grace) that comes from carrying the cross like Christ did for us.